 What Are the Different Ice Ages?

-According to some scientists, there have been five different ice ages over the past millions of years and even 11 different ice ages in the past 4.6 billion years.
-These last few include Huronian, Cryogenian, Andean-Saharan, Karoo and Quaternary.
+Scientists have identified five ice ages in the past millions of years and 11 ice ages in the past 4.6 billion years, including Huronian, Cryogenian, Andean-Saharan, Karoo, and Quaternary.

 Glaciers